Sign In/Up with USCGAUX

 Coast Guard personnel participate in an Area Maritime Security Training and Exercise Program

-BRIDGEPORT, CT - Coast Guard personnel participate in an Area Maritime Security Training and Exercise Program, June 13, 2013, in Bridgeport, Conn.
-The exercise allows Coast Guard members to collaborate with several local, state and government agencies and to understand the role each group is responsible for during major incidents.
-(U.S. Coast Guard photo by Petty Officer 3rd Class Ali Flockerzi)
+BRIDGEPORT, CT - Coast Guard personnel participate in an Area Maritime Security Training and Exercise Program, June 13, 2013.
+The exercise allows Coast Guard members to collaborate with local, state and government agencies to understand the role each plays during incident response.
+U.S. Coast Guard photo by Petty Officer 3rd Class Ali Flockerzi